hpaulkeeler/DetPoisson_Python/README.md

 # DetPoissonPython

-Randomly simulates a determinantally-thinned Poisson point process on a rectangle.
+Randomly simulates/samples a determinantally-thinned Poisson point process on a rectangle.
 I believe this is a new type of point process, originally proposed by Blaszczyszyn and Keeler in the paper[1]:

 https://arxiv.org/abs/1810.08672